influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

     touch write.go
     ```

-2. Inside of `main.go` instantiate an InfluxDB write client to write the
+2. Inside of `write.go` instantiate an InfluxDB write client to write the
     [line protocol above](#home-sensor-data-line-protocol) to InfluxDB.

     1. Import the following packages